Hassannawazish/Structure-from-Motion/README.md

 ### 1. Dataset Description

-Intrinsic parameters of the camera are given, which include the focal length and principal point.
+The dataset used in this project is taken from  https://www.maths.lth.se/matematiklth/personal/calle/dataset/dataset.html named as Gustav II Adolf.
+Images and Intrinsic parameters of the camera are given, which include the focal length and principal point.
 The intrinsic matrix **K** is defined as:

 $$